 Much of the debate has focused on the perception that consultancies are jumping into new territory.
 In fact, both agencies and consultancies have been moving closer together for years.
 They’re occupying an expanding universe of client demand, thanks to a new era of consumer behaviour and technology.

-Advertising in the experience age
+the experience age

 The information age is giving way to the experience age.
 Fuelled by the power of computer technology, the information age was about the production and consumption of information.
 In a marketing sense, this meant awareness: largely a one-directional stream of advertising.
 The volume of information and messaging in this format, though, has reached a level that naturally, consumers have grown tired of.